jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 you can compare the similarity/distance of the query `Document`s against all indexed (embedded) `Document`s in your storage backend.

-## Finetuner is dedicated to optimizing your search task 🎯
+## Dedicated to optimizing your search task 🎯

 Finetuner helps you boost your search system performance on different modalities of data: